-Biology PhD graduate students are required to take a minimum of any 4 BIOL graduate courses from either or both foundation and specialization course listings.
+Biology PhD graduate students are required to take courses as listed below.
 Exemptions will be considered by the GPC.
 Additional courses can be included to the student's degree plan by the student's individual committee; suggested courses from other departments are included in the supplementary list.